DMTF/Redfish-Tools/doc-generator/README.md

             <p>For each property, this output includes the property name, list of schemas in which the property is defined, the property type, and property description.</p>
             <p>End users and other consumers of Redfish data can also use a property index to look up property definitions without regard to their location in the schema.</p>
             <p>An example of a property index document is DSP2053, <i>Redfish Property Guide</i> at <a href="https://www.dmtf.org/sites/default/files/standards/documents/DSP2053_2020.4.pdf" title="https://www.dmtf.org/sites/default/files/standards/documents/DSP2053_2020.4.pdf">https://www.dmtf.org/sites/default/files/standards/documents/DSP2053_2020.4.pdf</a>.</p>
-            <p>When you run the doc generator in <a href="README-base-configuration-file.md#property-index-mode-in-html-format" title="README-base-configuration-file.md#property-index-mode-in-html-format">property-index mode</a>, only a few command-line arguments or configuration keys apply.</p>
          </td>
       </tr>
       <tr id="schema-subset-mode">